Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

-The crystal structure of \ET\ is triclinic, with alternating conducting donor layers of BEDT-TTF molecules and insulating anions (I$_\mathrm{3}^-$) along the $c$-direction \cite{bender1984bedt, kobayashi1984crystal, kakiuchi2007charge}, as depicted in Fig. \ref{fig:Crystal structure and coordinate transformation}(a).
+The crystal structure of \ET\ is triclinic, with alternating conducting donor layers of BEDT-TTF molecules and insulating anions (I$_\mathrm{3}^-$) along the $c$-direction \cite{bender1984bedt, kobayashi1984crystal, kakiuchi2007charge}, as depicted in Fig. \ref{fig: Crystal structure and coordinate transformation}(a).
 Due to the low symmetry, the electrical and optical properties are characterized by a small in-plane and a substantial out-of-plane anisotropy \cite{Ivek2011}.
-For crystals with a symmetry lower than orthorhombic, the non-orthogonal tilting of the crystallographic axes, leads to a unique optical response along different crystallographic directions.
+For crystals with symmetry lower than orthorhombic, the non-orthogonal tilting of the crystallographic axes leads to a non-diagonalizable dielectric tensor of six compenents for non-magnetic material.
+In this case, the complex dielectric function is given by the frequency-dependent $3 \times 3$ tensor \cite{born2013principles}:

 For these crystals, the optical response depends on the direction of the incident light and the crystal orientation, which necessitates careful treatment to accurately disentangle the different contributions from each direction \cite{Jellison:22, dressel2008kramers}.

 Ellipsometry is a powerful technique to explore the optical properties of isotropic samples and thin films \cite{drude1887ueber, aspnes1997accurate, fujiwara2007spectroscopic}.
-Generalized ellipsometry is a robust tool to investigate anisotropic materials, including monoclinic and triclinic crystals \cite{azzam1974application, schubert1996extension, schubert1998generalized, schubert2002generalized, dressel2008kramers, schmidt2009monoclinic}.
-It describes the interaction of electromagnetic waves with anisotropic sample within the Jones- or Mueller-matrix formalism.
-Here, we use the Stokes vector formalism, which represents the connection between the real-valued $4 \times 1$ Stokes vector before and after the interaction with the sample using the $4 \times 4$ real-valued Mueller matrix \cite{born2013principles, tompkins2005handbook, azzam1995ellipsometry}.
+Generalized ellipsometry is a robust tool to investigate anisotropic materials, including monoclinic and triclinic crystals \cite{azzam1974application, schubert1996extension, schubert1998generalized, schubert2002generalized, dressel2008kramers, schmidt2009monoclinic, Strum2020}.
+It describes the interaction of electromagnetic waves with anisotropic samples within the Jones- or Mueller-matrix formalism.
+Here, we use the Stokes vector formalism, which represents the connection between the real-valued $4 \times 1$ Stokes vectors before and after the interaction with the sample using the $4 \times 4$ real-valued Mueller matrix \cite{born2013principles, tompkins2005handbook, azzam1995ellipsometry}.
 The Stokes vector is defined by the experimentally accessible intensities as